 Can Pork Loin Be Used For Pulled Pork?

 You can use pork loin for pulled pork but it will make a large amount of pulled pork if you shred all three to five pounds!
-I use the estimate that one pound of pork will feed three people shredded.
-If I shred pork loin for pulled pork I’ll usually do this with the leftovers after eatting one meal as boneless pork chops like above.
+I use the estimate that one pound of pork will feed three people when shredded.
+If I shred pork loin for pulled pork I’ll usually do this with the leftovers after eating one meal as boneless pork chops like above.

 To make pulled pork from your cooked pork loin cook your meat then remove the pork and the cooking juices from the crockpot.
 On a cutting board using two forks, shred the meat.

 Put your meat back in the crockpot.
 Add roughly a half cup of either pan drippings OR broth for every cup of meat and a half cup of BBQ sauce for every pound of meat.
-Allow your shredded pork to cook on high in the slow cooker on high for minimum 30 minutes or until bubbly and juicy.

 Make pulled pork and top it with my Creamy Classic Coleslaw on top, it’s super delicious together!
+Or try it with sweet and savory pineapple pork loin in the crockpot.

 Can I Add Potatoes Or Other Vegetables To My Crock Pot Roast Pork Loin?